Explore the global forces that influence education and gain the skills you need to improve practice.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-You will be taught through a combination of formal lectures, seminars, practical exercises and workshops.
+You will be taught through a combination of formal lectures, seminars, practical exercises, workshops and online learning.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Types of assessments used throughout this course include:

 This broad-based course is an ideal grounding for postgraduate students looking to go on to further study such as PhD or to go into a career in teaching, journalism, policy-making or management.

 The wide variety of optional modules allows you to tailor a study pathway in line with your individual interests and professional goals.